dokterkats/KatDBweb-v2/content/en/db/_index.md

 exclude_search = true
 type = "docs"
 +++
+Welcome to the Databases, there are currently 4 platforms listed on KatDB:
 <!-- {{% pageinfo %}}
 This is a placeholder page that shows you how to use this template site.
 {{% /pageinfo %}}